Drop Foot: Causes and How Ankle Braces Can Help

 Improved Walking Ability: By holding the foot at a 90-degree angle, these braces help patients walk more naturally, reducing the risk of falls and making everyday activities easier.

-Support and Stability: Drop foot ankle braces provide the necessary support to compensate for muscle weakness, ensuring that the foot clears the ground properly during walking.
+Support and Stability: The braces provide the necessary support to compensate for muscle weakness, ensuring that the foot clears the ground properly during walking.

 Comfortable and Discreet: Modern ankle braces are designed to be lightweight and can be worn inside regular shoes, allowing for discreet use.
 They are comfortable for all-day wear, making them practical for everyday use.